CO-Founder and CEO of the Concussion Legacy Foundation

 This led him to write the critically acclaimed book Head Games: Football’s Concussion Crisis, published in 2006, in an effort to educate the world about this serious public health issue.
 In 2012, the book was adapted for the documentary film of the same name, Head Games, directed by Steve James, and the book was updated to coincide with the film’s release.

-In 2007, Chris co-founded SLI with Dr. Cantu to solve the sports concussion crisis through education, awareness, policy, and research.
-In 2008, SLI partnered with Boston University School of Medicine to found the Center for the Study of Traumatic Encephalopathy, the first research center in the world dedicated to the study of chronic traumatic encephalopathy (CTE), a degenerative brain disease associated with brain trauma.
+In 2007, Chris co-founded Concussion Legacy Foundation with Dr. Cantu to solve the sports concussion crisis through education, awareness, policy, and research.
+In 2008, CLI partnered with Boston University School of Medicine to found the BU CTE Center, the first research center in the world dedicated to the study of chronic traumatic encephalopathy (CTE), a degenerative brain disease associated with brain trauma.

 Chris and the team’s work has been featured in print outlets such as the New York Times, Boston Globe, Washington Post, Sports Illustrated, USA Today, Chicago Tribune, Time Magazine, ESPN the Magazine, and The New Yorker, and has been featured on television programs including ESPN Outside the Lines, CNN, Fox News, TSN, ABC Nightline, and makes frequent radio appearances.
 His profile in May 2007 by HBO’s Real Sports with Bryant Gumbel won the Emmy for Sports Journalism, and his work has been featured in three additional episodes in January, 2010, August, 2010, and November, 2012.